-The OnePlus 2 may not be the flagship killer that OnePlus claims, but it’s still a lot of phone for the money.
-Unfortunately, there have been quite a few reports of OnePlus 2 problems posted in a number of forums.
+The OnePlus 2 gives you a lot of phone for the money.
+Unfortunately, there have a few reports of OnePlus 2 problems posted in a number of forums by fans of the phone.
 We’ve gathered together some of the most common issues — from random reboots to unresponsive buttons — and found possible workarounds and solutions for each one.
 Check them out below.

 Bug: Random reboots

 There have been a number of complaints about random reboots with the OnePlus 2, and this is a problem we saw with the OnePlus One as well.
 There are a few things you can try:

 - A few people have suggested the problem goes away or is lessened when they turn Wi-Fi off or remove the SIM card.
 These are obviously not particularly useful solutions.

 - Make sure that you have the latest Oxygen software.
 It should roll out over the air, so just make sure you’re connected to Wi-Fi and update when prompted.

 - Incompatibility with an app might be the cause of your issue.
 If you notice that crashes or reboots occur frequently when you use a specific app, then try uninstalling it.

 - You could try a factory reset via Settings > Backup and reset > Reset, and then selectively reinstall apps, watching out for a recurrence as you do.

 - Contact OnePlus support.
 They should help you flash a new ROM and then arrange a replacement if that doesn’t work, but it may take a while.